pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 ### It didn't work!

+There are two other options: download jupyterlab onto your machine, or access it via Binder.

+### Downloading and installing Jupyter:

+You can download the instructions from [here](https://docs.google.com/document/d/1zYiZpnU86_bE2qfRYLke1lAxukKCpO6idhv-hUQafpU/edit) and follow them.
+All links are on the course webpage as well.
+Don't forget the [environment.yml](https://www.arjun-chandrasekhar-teaching.com/courses/Pitt/CMPINF0010/environment.yml) file!

+### Accessing labs via Binder

 Don't worry, if you are unable to log into Jupyter Hub, we have set up an alternative on another JupyterHub called [Binder](http://mybinder.org).
 By clicking the link below you will be connected to a free instance of Jupyter running in the cloud.

 **Important Note:** If you are running on Binder and files or notebooks you create will be deleted after an hour of inactivity.
 Download anything you create to your local machine in order to preserve it (you will have to do this to hand in the lab exercises anyway)

 * Click here if SCI Hub doesn't work: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pitt-sci-cmpinf0010/lab-1/master?urlpath=lab)

 ---